Ramzan-Asif/QGIS-Electricity-Coverage/README.md

 ## How to Use
 ### Cloning the Repository
 **Clone the Repository:** Open your terminal and run the following command:
 `https://github.com/Ramzan-Asif/QGIS-Electricity-Coverage`
 **Navigate to the Project Directory:** Move into the directory where the project files are located:
 `cd Electricity-Coverage-Pakistan`
 ### Using the Project
 **Open the QGIS Project:** Launch QGIS on your system.
 Open the Electricity Coverage by Districts.qgz file within the QGIS application.
 **Explore the Data:** Examine the layers, symbology, and data configurations used to create the heat map.
 You can modify, add, or remove layers according to your needs.
 **View the Map:** The heat map should load automatically, displaying the electricity coverage across Pakistan.
 **Further Analysis:** Use the included shapefiles (Districts.shp, Provinces.shp, PakistanMap.shp) to extend your analysis or create additional visualizations.

+## Electricity Coverage by Districts.png

 ## Contribution
 If you have any suggestions or improvements for this project, feel free to fork the repository and create a pull request.
 Contributions are always welcome!